 Da Nang City Vietnam Travel Guide

-A lot of places have historic or cultural backgrounds stretching back centuries, some even millennia, reflecting the region's diverse heritage.
+Many sites have historical or cultural backgrounds stretching back centuries, some even millennia, reflecting the region's diverse heritage.

 (Day trip from The City of bridges) UNESCO World Heritage Site.
 Hindu temple complex, religious and related to politics capital of the Champa Kingdom.
 Impressive ruins of brick temples and towers in a jungle valley.
 Book tours here.